Six “How-Tos” to Create a Safety Culture

 Super Bowl teams win because they have a goal—win the Super Bowl—and they aggressively work towards that goal.
 Similarly, with workplace safety, we want you to have a goal of preventing serious and fatal exposures and work aggressively towards that goal.

 But having a goal alone is not enough.
 You need to execute a winning game plan.
-Follow these six best practices to help you create a Super Bowl-worthy workplace safety culture for your organization.
+Follow these six best practices to help you create a safety culture for your organization.

 Super Bowl winners make winning a value, not a priority.